AlishanKably/Project-01/README.md

 * Experiment with canvas to create moving animations and backgrounds.

 ## Lessons Learnt
-Understanding the logic of how JavaScript behaves and how elements react with eachother.
-In particular, this project allowed me to experiement working with state, functions and the DOM.
+Understanding the logic of how JavaScript behaves and how elements react with each other.
+In particular, this project allowed me to experiment working with state, functions and the DOM.
 Lastly, it allowed me to experiment with basic CSS to transform a page of simple looking blocks to a presentable game that can allow a user to be immersed.